Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 It tells you whether your content is attracting the audience you intend to influence.

-Use audience demographics as a primary KPI when relevance matters more than volume.
+Use audience demographics as a primary KPI social media when relevance matters more than volume.
 It’s crucial during market expansion, product repositioning, and campaigns designed for very specific customer segments.

-For example, if leadership wants to break into the European market, your main KPI becomes the percentage of new followers or viewers from that region.
+For example, we want to break more into the US market, so our main KPI becomes the percentage of new followers or viewers from that region.

 Share of Voice measures how much of the total industry conversation your brand owns compared to competitors.